1912 United States presidential election: Delegate selection

 For the first time, many convention delegates were elected in presidential preference primaries.
 Progressive Republicans advocated primary elections as a way of breaking the control of political parties by bosses.
 Altogether, 12 states held Republican primaries.

-Senator Robert "Fighting Bob" La Follette won two of the first four primaries (North Dakota and his home state of Wisconsin), but Taft won a major victory in Roosevelt's home state of New York and continued to rack up delegates in more conservative, traditional state conventions.
+Prior to Roosevelt's entry into the contest, Senator Robert "Fighting Bob" La Follette was seen as the most likely challenger to Taft, but his campaign fell apart early on, firstly due to his giving a poorly-received speech to the Periodical Publishers Banquet on February 2, and then due to his being forced to take a two week break from campaigning due to ill-health.
+La Follette still won two of the first four primaries (North Dakota and his home state of Wisconsin), but Roosevelt's entry into the contest doomed what little chance he still had.
+Meanwhile, Taft won a major victory in Roosevelt's home state of New York and continued to rack up delegates in more conservative, traditional state conventions.

 Beginning with a runaway victory in Illinois on April 9, Roosevelt won 9 of the last 10 presidential primaries (including Taft's home state of Ohio), losing only Massachusetts.

 Taft also had support from the bulk of the Southern Republican organizations.
 Delegates from the former Confederate states supported Taft by a 5 to 1 margin.
 These states had voted solidly Democratic in every presidential election since 1880, and Roosevelt objected that they were given one-quarter of the delegates when they would contribute nothing to a Republican victory.

 Convention

-For the Republican National Convention, held June 18-22 in Chicago, 388 delegates were selected through the primaries and Roosevelt won 281 delegates, Taft received 71 delegates, and La Follette received 36 delegates.
+For the Republican National Convention, held June 18–22 in Chicago, 388 delegates were selected through the primaries and Roosevelt won 281 delegates, Taft received 71 delegates, and La Follette received 36 delegates.
 However, Taft had a 566–466 margin, placing him over the 540 needed for nomination, with the delegations selected at state conventions.
 Roosevelt accused the Taft faction of having over 200 fraudulently selected delegates.
 However, the Republican National Committee ruled in favor of Taft for 233 of the delegate cases while 6 were in favor of Roosevelt.
 The committee reinvestigated the 92 of the contested delegates and ruled in favor of Taft for all of them.

 Roosevelt supporters criticized the large amount of delegates coming from areas the Republicans would not win, with over 200 delegates coming from areas that had not been won by a Republican since the Compromise of 1877, or the four delegates that came from the territories which didn't vote in the general election.
 However, Roosevelt had rejected an attempt to abolish delegations from the south at the 1908 Republican National Convention due to him needing them for Taft's nomination.